GENERATION OF METEOROLOGICAL LOADS

 SNOW LOAD PARAMETERS

-Snow load can be generated to pitched (or flat) or cylindrical roof.
-The characteristic value of the snow load and other coefficients can be defined considering the specific rules of the applied standard.
+Snow loads can be generated for pitched, flat, or cylindrical roofs.
+The characteristic value of the snow load and other coefficients can be defined considering the specific rules of the set standard.

 SNOW LOAD – SPECIAL OPTIONS

-The module can calculate snow load shape coefficients for roofs abutting and close to taller construction works or having a parapet which acts as an obstruction.
-It can take into account the effect of overhanging snow on roof edges.
+The module can calculate snow load shape coefficients for roofs abutting and close to taller construction works or roofs with a parapet that acts as an obstruction.
+It can also consider the effects of overhanging snow on roof edges.
 Parameters are stored with the edges so different roof edges can have different parameters.

 As the wind direction, the global X, Y directions of the model and the directions enclosing an angle of 45 degrees with them are taken into account.